Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear view of where you’d like to be within the next year or two years?
-Failing to set achievable goals will hinder progress.
-Set clear short and long-term goals, focusing on those that have the greatest impact on your career advancement.
-To increase your satisfaction at work be sure your goals align with your personal preferences.
+Do you possess a precise view of where you want to be in the next year or two years?
+Failure to set goals that are achievable can hinder progress.
+Set clear, short and long-term objectives prioritizing those with the most impact on your career advancement.
+In order to increase job satisfaction make sure that your goals are in line with your personal needs.

-Making meaningful connections could lead to more opportunities for advancement and new jobs in your current position.
-The creation of strong networks shouldn’t be limited to senior employees, as well as former and current colleagues, as well as attendance at industry-related gatherings and events.
+Making meaningful connections can lead to the possibility of new opportunities in your job or advancements in your current job.
+Establishing strong networks shouldn’t only target senior employees, but also former and present colleagues, as well as attendance at industry-related conferences and other events.

 What Can You Network Better?